Dr. Roberts’ Lab

 Megan Roberts, KL2 Scholar.
 “Overcoming barriers to the uptake of cascade screening for Lynch Syndrome.”
 Gene Orringer Junior Faculty Career Development Program (TRACS KL2); 08/2018-08/2021 This project aims to assess needs of multiple stakeholders for cascade screening as well as develop and test the feasibility a multilevel intervention to address these needs using intervention mapping.

 Megan Roberts, Principal Investigator.
 “Linking medical record and claims data to better understand cancer outcomes within the UNC health care system.”
-UNC Lineberger Developmental Grant; 11/2019-5/2021; Funding $50,000 This projects will link data from the Cancer Information & Population Health Resource and Carolina Data Warehouse, as well as test the feasibility of multiple techniques for abstracting and linking unstructured, genomic data from the electronic health record.
+UNC Lineberger Developmental Grant; 11/2019-5/2021; This project will link data from the Cancer Information & Population Health Resource and Carolina Data Warehouse, as well as test the feasibility of multiple techniques for abstracting and linking unstructured, genomic data from the electronic health record.
 The complementary strengths of the linked data sets will be assessed.